Shell Field Guide

 - a make a shortcut to the current directory.

-unhist. functions can create aliases, and functions can receive functions as parameters (as a string (function name)), so we can combine them to advise existing functions.
+unhist. functions can create aliases, and functions can receive functions as parameters (as a string (function name)), so we can combine them to advice existing functions.

 unhist () { alias $1=" $1" } unhist unhist unhist grep unhist rg noglobber() { alias $1="noglob $1" } noglobber http noglobber curl noglobber git